 1. Large Pot

 Do you really need a lobster pot, the kind specifically made to cook lobster?
-The short answer is no. While a lobster pot makes a nice presentation, any soup, pasta or stockpot will fit the bill–so save your clams.
+The short answer is no. While a lobster pot makes a nice presentation, any soup, pasta, or stockpot will fit the bill–so save your clams.
 What size pot is needed?
-If your only cooking a couple of lobsters you can get away with a 4 quart sauce pan.
-If your boiling lobsters you just want to make sure there is a enough room in the pot to completely cover the lobsters.
-Although not necessary, some pots have a colander insert which comes in handy for steaming or simply draining the lobster.
+If you’re only cooking a couple of lobsters, you can get away with a 4-quart saucepan.
+If you’re boiling lobsters, you just want to make sure there is enough room in the pot to completely cover the lobsters.
+Although not necessary, some pots have a colander insert, which comes in handy for steaming or simply draining the lobster.
 A large 19-20 quart stockpot will cook about six to -eight 1 1/4 pound lobsters at one time.
-Lobsters cook in less than 1o minutes so you can always cook them in small batches.
+Lobsters cook in less than 1o minutes, so you can always cook them in small batches.
 Plus, you will need each batch of lobsters to cool before cracking and serving.

 2. Tongs

-Removing cooked lobster out of the pot is not an easy as it seems.
-First, the lobsters will gain a little water weight making them cumbersome to lift up.
+Removing cooked lobster from the pot is not as easy as it seems.
+First, the lobsters will gain a little water weight, making them cumbersome to lift up.
 Second, the lobster will be steaming hot.
 Use tongs to carefully clasp the lobster at the center of the body or carapace and pull them out of the pot.
 Hold over the pot to drain off any excess water.
-With your other hand, place a kitchen towel under the lobster’s body and transport to a large bowl or prep area.
+With your other hand, place a kitchen towel under the lobster’s body and transport it to a large bowl or prep area.

 3. Large Bowl